HL7/fhir-mCODE-ig/input/pagecontent/index.md

 After the initial analysis, an open survey was conducted to validate and prioritize the data elements from these use cases.
 Down-scoping was conducted based on the likelihood the data elements would be found in current EHRs, and if collecting the data would place undue burden on clinicians.
 In 2019, mCODE was balloted and approved as an HL7 Standard for Trial Use (STU 1).

 In the ensuing period, mCODE was piloted at a number of clinical sites, facilitated by the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home).
 Use cases are tracked [here](https://confluence.hl7.org/display/COD/CodeX+Use+Cases).
-Incorporating that experience, the second trial use publication (STU 2) was balloted in May 2021.
+Incorporating that experience, the second trial use publication (STU 2) was balloted in May 2021, and published in January 2022.

 ### Sources